 Sunday, March 5, 2017

-So, yesterday, an American boy told my oldest son "sometimes I forget you are an American because our beliefs are so different."
+So, yesterday, an American boy (same boy who has been sending him "Romans") told my oldest son "sometimes I forget you are an American because our beliefs are so different."
 My son replied, "that is the point of America, we each have the freedom to our own beliefs."
 Among many other things, the boy insists that supporting our President is our duty as an American, which to him means we are not to question anything our President says or does (of course, somehow the same was not applicable to President Obama).
 I think the following quote from President Theodore Roosevelt sums it up quite well.